After a One-Night Stand, What Comes Next?

 As certain as you were that sex was a mutual and reciprocal endeavor, it is now offset by the disappointment and confusion you feel when he doesn’t pursue you and doesn’t respond to your wishes to see him again, regardless of what he said to you in bed or before.

 Often, a relationship after first-date sex is not something you can count on until he follows up words with actions.
 When he doesn’t, it can leave you feeling disappointed, shamed, and disbelieving—and these feelings can lead to a dangerous and uncomfortable spiral in which you try to re-captivate him through the only means that has worked so far—sexual enticement—hoping that if he sees you or is reminded of you, he’ll feel the way he felt last time and everything will get better.
 You want so much to believe that what you had is “real” that you hold onto things he said or did that seem to mean he wants a relationship, too.

 Instead—as traditional and conventional as we all know this advice is—if you’re truly interested in laying the groundwork for a relationship, it’s usually helpful to wait before having sex.
-This can be difficult when your crush is consuming or your desires compel you to have sex on the first date.
+This can be difficult when your feelings compel you to have sex on the first date.

-Of course, there are tons of people with stories of one-night stands leading to marriage—but that’s still an exception, not the norm.
+Of course, there are tons of people with stories of one-night stands that lead to marriage—but that’s still an exception, not the norm.
 They're not examples you can hang your hat on.

-If you really like a person, sleeping with him (or her) right off the bat is less likely to help you cultivate a meaningful, intimate relationship over time than if you wait until creating more connection, reciprocity, and mutual investment.
+If you really like a person, sleeping with him or her right off the bat is less likely to help you cultivate a meaningful, intimate relationship over time than if you wait until you've created more connection, reciprocity, and mutual investment.